About J. Mark

 The creation of a full evening ballet of Macbeth

-In residence, Scearce will work with Artistic Director/CEO of Carolina Ballet, Robert Weiss, to create the libretto and music for a new full evening length ballet based on Shakespeare’s Macbeth.
+In residence, Scearce worked with Artistic Director/CEO of Carolina Ballet, Robert Weiss, to create the libretto and music for a new full evening length ballet based on Shakespeare’s Macbeth.